 Doctors often simplify this timing by instructing patients to check their sugar level in the blood before meals and at bed time.
 Why would your doctor prescribe these more simplified instructions?
 Checking before meals and at bedtime works well because: It is easier to remember.
 Most people stop what they are doing to eat a meal and are more likely to remember they need to check before than they are to remember 2 hours after eating.

 Bedtime is another time when things slow down and people tend to remember to check their sugar.
 The simplified meal and bedtime method offers the most information with the fewest number of fingerstick checks.
-The blood sugar check two hours after eating a meal is not really necessary because due to the timing, it would occur too close to the next meal.
+The blood sugar level measurement two hours after eating a meal is not really necessary because of the timing, occurring so closely to the next meal.
 For example: if a patient checks their blood sugar before breakfast at 9AM, the next check would be due two hours later, at 11AM.
-If they plan to have lunch at 12 PM and check it 15 minutes before this meal, these last two checks would be very close to each other (45 minutes apart).
+If they plan to have lunch at 12 PM and check it 15 minutes before this meal, these last two checks would be very close (within 45 minutes) to each other.

 The rule of ALTERNATING:

-Another important rule about checking your sugar is to ALTERNATE.
+Another important rule about correct blood sugar level measurement is to ALTERNATE.
 Changing the time of day when you check is ALMOST AS IMPORTANT AS THE TIME YOU CHECK IT!
 Think of monitoring your blood sugar like playing a game of hopscotch.

 In hopscotch, you land in a different box every time you jump forward.
 No two jumps are the same as you alternate between landing on one or two feet.
 You would never win in hopscotch if you kept jumping in the same box over and over again.
 This is the same idea as checking your fingerstick every morning over and over again, you do not gain very much new information.
 If each hopscotch jump represents a different day of the week, you can only move forward by alternating the feet you land on.
 The more variety in the information a doctor reviews, the better they can find and target the issue.
 In addition to the morning level, there should be values from before lunch, before dinner and at bedtime.
 In fact. most patients with diabetes have high blood sugars after eating.
 By just checking the blood sugar while fasting in the morning, patients will miss discovering this problem.